Bahamas Cruise Port: Top 8 Things to Do in Nassau

 Many of the stops I have referred to above, Thunderball Grotto, the plane wreck, secluded sandbars, and Iguana Island, can all be reached with one incredible day on a boat!
 I went on a tour similar to this one, and although it was expensive, I would spend every penny to do it again.
 It was one of the best travel days of my life, and I have some of the most incredible memories from it that I will continue to talk about for years.

-The Bahamas, being an island, is essentially one massive beach.
-So, if you do not want to hop on a boat, there are many different beaches to explore around the island by car or ATV.
-A few of my favorites include Cable Beach, Cabbage Beach, Junkanoo Beach (this one can get crowded since it is in closest proximity to “downtown” Nassau), and the famous Jaws Beach, where the filming of Jaws 4 took place.
+The Bahamas is essentially one massive beach paradise.
+If you do not want to take a boat ride, there are plenty of beaches to explore around the island by car or ATV.
+Whether you seek quiet spots to relax or lively beaches for activities, the Bahamas offers a variety of options for every kind of traveler.
+A few of my favorite beaches include Cable Beach, Cabbage Beach, Junkanoo Beach (this one can get crowded since it is in closest proximity to “downtown” Nassau), and the famous Jaws Beach, where the filming of Jaws 4 took place.

 One of the best things about spending time on an island is enjoying the views of the beautiful water no matter where you go, and eating out should be no different.
 There are several spots to eat with an oceanfront view.
 Some of my top spots include Oia for a more upscale experience or Twisted Lime Sports Bar & Grill for a more laid-back setting.